goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > that are key for fine-tuning a language
 > model.

-This is the paper that laid the foundation that has changed our present world forever.
+This paper laid crucial groundwork for the LLM revolution we see today.

 ![Image of ULMFiT training](/assets/blog_assets/evolution_of_llms/4.webp)

 The first stage is pretty basic and nothing innovative, but the second & third stage is where the innovation lies.

-So far noone had been able to fine a general purpose model to perform well on target task which was not present in the original modeling of the original model
+So far noone had been able to fine tune a general purpose model to perform well on target task which was not present in the original modeling of the original model

 > **Why Transfer Learning Failed in NLP** <br/>
 > Unlike computer vision, where you could take ImageNet features and achieve great results on new tasks, NLP models seemed to resist transfer.
 The problem wasn't the models themselves but how we fine-tuned them.
 Traditional approaches used the same learning rate for all layers and froze nothing, causing rapid degradation of learned representations.